The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            Resets array's internal pointer to the first element.

 ### ### Prepend one or more elements to the beginning of an array

 _Method prepends passed elements to the front of the array.